10 Best Portable Air Compressors of 2022 – Top Picks & Reviews

 The Bostitch earns the distinction of being one of the best oil-free air compressors on the market.
 Its 6-gallon tank puts out a maximum 150 PSI with a high-flow regulator for top performance of 2.6 cubic feet per minute (CFM) at 90 PSI.
 The corded-electric motor runs quietly at 78.5 dB and features an efficient start-up system in hot or cold weather.
 With zero emissions, this compressor is ideal for indoor work environments.

 We liked this compressor’s quick recovery time after being tested.
 At only 29 pounds, it is relatively lightweight, so you shouldn’t have any trouble getting it from your car to the job site.
 The 15-foot extension cord gives you plenty of flexibility.
 This is one of the pricier options on our list, which could be a problem for budget buyers.
 Otherwise, the unit doesn’t ship with a hose or gun kit, which will add to the expense of a purchase.
+Despite this, we have rated this the best portable air compressor on the market this year.

 2. Viair 00088 Portable Air Compressor – Best Budget Buy